What is a True North?

 That is a bit abstract and jargony, so lets unpack it a bit.
 By orientation I mean that a True North sets direction.
 That direction doesn’t define any specific destination, let alone how we get there, but it does help us decide (i.e. it informs) what the next steps might be.
 In other words, rather than simply following a plan, we can ask “does this step take us towards our True North or away from it?”

-When if comes to actually crafting a True North statement I’ve been evolving the way I describe my approach, and my current recommendation is to consider 3 aspects, conveniently as usual beginning the C.
+When it comes to actually crafting a True North statement I’ve been evolving the way I describe my approach, and my current recommendation is to consider 3 aspects, conveniently as usual beginning with the letter C.

 • Is it challenging?
 In fact a good True North is probably so challenging that its unlikely to be achievable in the foreseeable future.
 As such, it is not a target.